Story

 Succession: Oldest son

-Name of castle: Shadow Hall
+Name of stronghold: Shadow Hall

-House Lynx is an isolationistic house and has been minding its own business for centuries on end.
+House Lynx is an isolationistic house and has been minding their own business for centuries on end.
 It is in the mountains of Darkfield that Turris Mors – the tower of the Mortans – reaches up as a shadow over the land.

 House Oakleaf (extinguished)